-4. AUTHORIZATIONS
+6. AUTHORIZATIONS

-- (a) Debt below R500 as stipulated above may be approved for writing off by the Chief Financial Officer or his delegated person as a delegated authority. - (b) debt on an account which comprises of only interest may written off by the Chief Financial Officer or his delegated person as a delegated authority, due to the fact that there is no capital amount outstanding - (c) In respect of other debt above R500, schedules indicating the debtor account number, the debtors name and the physical address in respect of which the debt was raised, address, erf number, if applicable, amount per account category as well as a reason to write-off the amount must be compiled and submitted to Council for approval as irrecoverable debt and writing off. - (d) Notwithstanding the above, the Municipality or its authorized officials will be under no obligation to write-off any particular debt and will always retain sole discretion to do so.
+- 6.1.
+The Chief Financial Officer or his delegated person as a delegated authority may approve debt below R1 000 as stipulated in point 3.3. for writing off. - 6.2.debt on an account which comprises of only interest may written off by the Chief Financial Officer or his delegated person as a delegated authority, due to the fact that there is no capital amount outstanding - 6.3.
+In respect of other debt above R1 000, schedules indicating the debtor account number, debtors name and physical address in respect of which the debt was raised, address, erf number, if applicable, amount per account category as well as a reason to write-off the amount must be compiled and submitted to Council for approval as irrecoverable debt and writing off. - 6.4.
+Notwithstanding the above, the Municipality or its authorized officials will be under no obligation to write-off any particular debt and will always retain sole discretion to do so.